pts/movemetafs/README.txt

 (recommended: Midnight Commander), the exact way how to do it is documented later.

-movemetafs stores metainformation (such as which file has what tags associated to it) in a MySQL database, which can be located anywhere: any folder on the local machine, or even on a remote host.
+movemetafs stores metadata (== metainformation; such as which file has what tags associated to it) in a MySQL database, which can be located anywhere: any folder on the local machine, or even on a remote host.
 A remote host is not recommended, though, because network transmission might be slow.

 Warning about moving files: If you want to move a file within the filesystem (or remove a file), do it in meta/root, not directly on the carrier.
 That's